gannochenko/generators/infra/template/[project_code_infra_kebab]/README.md

 ## Deploying via CD

-Take all variables from the `./.envvars` file and create [a new "production" environment](https://github.com/gannochenko/legacy/settings/environments/new) with the corresponding secrets.
+Take at least the following variables from the `./.envvars` file and create [a new "production" environment](https://github.com/gannochenko/legacy/settings/environments/new) with the corresponding secrets:

+* AWS_ACCESS_KEY_ID
+* AWS_SECRET_ACCESS_KEY
+* AWS_REGION
+* GODADDY_API_KEY
+* GODADDY_API_SECRET
+* VERCEL_TOKEN

+There could be more variables in case if the project has other API keys crucial to be stored as secrets.

 ## Contact